Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

-During solar minimum, LSTM models trained with the \texttt{Science-Quality} flare lists achieve higher TSS and F1 scores than the logistic regression models trained on the same labels.
+{Figure~\ref{fig:metric_gain_defSHARPs} shows the performance gain (TSS and F1 gain), relative to the baseline Logreg-O-DEF model, for different model configurations (Logreg-S-DEF, Logreg-O-DEF, LSTM-S-DEF, and LSTM-O-DEF) across forecasting windows of 6, 12, and 24 hours.} During solar minimum, LSTM models trained with the \texttt{Science-Quality} flare lists achieve higher TSS and F1 scores than the logistic regression models trained on the same labels.
 For the \texttt{SWPC-FTP} lists, the LSTM models perform slightly better or about the same as the logistic models.
 However, during solar maximum, when trained on identical flare lists, the LSTM models perform worse than the logistic models.
 In addition, the performance differences between LSTM and logistic models are noticeably larger during solar maximum than during solar minimum.
-This suggests that the more complex flare environment during solar maximum makes model choice more critical and that simpler models as logistic regression can have an advantage.
+This suggests that the more complex flare environment during solar maximum makes model choice more critical and that simpler models, such as logistic regression, can have an advantage.